HaozhouWang/postgres/contrib/diskquota/README.md

 If DBA enable monitoring diskquota on a database, there will be a connection to this database from diskquota worker process.
-DBA need to first remove this database from worker_spi.monitor_databases in postgres.conf, and reload configuration by call `pg_ctl reload`.
+DBA need to first remove this database from diskquota.monitor_databases in postgres.conf, and reload configuration by call `pg_ctl reload`.
 Then database could be dropped successfully.

 2. Temp table.